Quick Answer

 If a buyer expects the development team's work to lift the token's value, it looks like a security; if the token just buys a service (like a subway token), it probably is not.

-- Metal-backed ETFs get the 28% collectibles rate, not the 20% equity rate.
+- Metal-backed ETFs get up to the 28% collectibles rate, not the 20% equity rate.
 The exam tests this distinction directly.

 - Regulated futures get the 60/40 blended rate regardless of holding period, even a one-day trade; positions are marked to market at year-end.